MoreUnit/org.moreunit.intellij.plugin/README.md

 Travis configuration can be found in [.travis.yml](.travis.yml).

-### Continuous Delivery
+### Continuous-ish Delivery

 We're committed to publish every piece of code as soon as it has been written.
-That said, not every commit deserves a publication: reformatting code or fixing a typo in an internal documentation shouldn't trigger a deployment, and sometimes we would like to have only one deployment for some related commits.
+That said, not every commit deserves a publication: reformatting code or fixing a typo in an internal documentation shouldn't trigger a deployment, and sometimes we would like to have only one delivery for some related commits.
 Also, it would be nice not to pollute our users with several versions a day!

 For this reason, a version gets created and published only when a tag following the pattern vX.Y.Z